Free Recovery Webinar: Body Neutrality: How to Exist Between Loving or Hating Your Body

 In this webinar, McKenzie Wilkins, LCSW, Primary Therapist at The Renfrew Center of Charlotte and Rachel Tenny, MA, LPC, Alumni Services Coordinator will dive into the topic of what it means to have a neutral relationship with your body.
 There are alternatives to the frequent messages that endorse the concept that you need to “love yourself” in order to experience recovery.

 This webinar will introduce you to the concept of Body Neutrality which offers a way to conceptualize your body as a way in which you experience life vs. something you need to change.

 About the Presenters:

-Rachel Tenny, MA, LPC, is Renfrew's Alumni Services Coordinator and Primary Therapist at The Renfrew Center of Charlotte.
+Rachel Tenny, MA, LPC, is Renfrew's Alumni Services Coordinator.
 She received both her Bachelor’s degree in Psychology, with a concentration in Creative Art Therapy, and her Master’s degree in Clinical Mental Health Counseling from Lenoir-Rhyne University.
 Ms. Tenny has worked in Residential, PHP, and IOP levels of care in both South Carolina and North Carolina.
 She is passionate about helping women embrace recovery and find their value outside of their eating disorder.

 McKenzie Wilkins, LCSW, is a Primary Therapist at The Renfrew Center of Charlotte.
 She received her Master’s degree in Social Work with a concentration in Mental Health from Loyola University in Chicago.
 Ms. Wilkins has worked with clients at Residential, PHP, IOP and outpatient levels of care.
 In her free time, McKenzie enjoys macramé, spending time with her husband and walking her dog named Waffles.